Welcome to the Premier Website for Professional Business Analysis

 Step 2 shows hurdle participants exactly what they must achieve to win the event.

 For Step 2, the proposal writer ascertains several hurdle test specifics.
-Whenever financial criteria help decide proposal fate, proposal authors need to know up front the targets they must reach.
+Whenever financial criteria help decide proposal fate, proposal authors need to know upfront the targets they must reach.

 The writer can gauge proposal costs and benefits, roughly, even before finishing Step 1.
 Sometimes this information is an alert that plans in progress are heading for hurdle test failure.
 The sooner it is clear that a proposal is on a losing course, the easier it is to start over and re-design the proposal from the ground up.